rockstor/rockstor-doc/disks.rst

 * **S.M.A.R.T Pen Icon** - configure **custom smart options**.
 * **S.M.A.R.T Switch** - enable or disable for each device.

-For more information on configuring drive power down related settings please see the :ref:`diskpowerdown` HowTo.
+For more information on *configuring drive power down* related settings please see the :ref:`diskpowerdown` HowTo.
+Similarly please see the :ref:`diskcustomsmart` section of the :ref:`smart' HowTo for details of the function provided by the *S.M.A.R.T* column entries.

 *Buttons:-*